Article

 Chest compressions only

 Note.
 Rescuers should continue giving chest compressions for as long as they are physically able or until professional help arrives.
-Chest compressions must be faster than the normal heartbeat and performed hard enough because there is only a 20 to 30 percent chance of re-establishing blood flow as efficient as the heart is in circulating the blood.
+Chest compressions must be faster than the normal heartbeat and performed hard enough because there is only a 20 to 30 percent chance of re-establishing blood flow as efficiently as the heart is in circulating the blood.

 CPR with rescue breathing for children and adults